EricScyty3/Chinese-Checkers-Platform/README.md

 This markdown sheet is a user guide for those who want to access the platform.
 The remainder will be divided into three parts: installation, the first launch of the executable, the experimental section.

-Detailed project information can also be found in the university [GitLab](https://projects.cs.nott.ac.uk/scyty3/msc-project) here.
+Detailed project information can also be found here [Github](https://github.com/EricScyty3/Chinese-Checkers-Platform).

 <div align="center">
     <img src="./second-semester/assets/images/game_6.png" alt="game_6" width="50%" />